The Seat Next To The Lady

 Its surprising redbus.in did not already think of this feature, which has been common since ’98 or ’99 or even before in the brick-and-mortar bus travel industry.

-This would be great news for women, who usually book online, and always run the risk of getting a seat next to either a creepy male passenger, or ending up staying awake all night to avoid a bobbing head from landing on their shoulders.
+This would be great news for women, who usually book online.
+Especially since they often run the risk of getting a seat next to a creepy male passenger.
+Or ending up staying awake all night to avoid a bobbing head from landing on their shoulders.

-The funny thing though, is that I don’t suppose the creepy thing or the bobbing heads thing happens often in other countries, out of respect for women, thus perhaps making the concept of a ‘ladies seat’ irrelevant there.
+The funny thing though, I don’t suppose the creepy thing or the bobbing heads thing happens as often in other countries.
+Out of respect for women, the concept of a ‘ladies seat’ might seem irrelevant there.

 So then, just to make sure these guys actually had the option, I went onto Travelyaari.com and tried booking a seat next to a seat booked by a lady.
 It allowed me to do so (no, I didn’t actually go through with the payment).
 Then I tried booking a ladies seat (there is no such specific option).
 Though if you enter your sex as Female (that makes it a ‘lady is gonna sit on that seat’) I didn’t see any option restricting the next seat only to ladies).

 So maybe guys can actually pick a seat next to a lady.
 Which also means Travelyaari.com might actually screw its own business prospects with such a decision.
 And redbus.in is missing out by not having the traditional ‘ladies seat’ option.

 Look forward to your views.
 And if you liked this one, consider following/subscribing to my blog (top right of the page).
 You can also connect with me on LinkedIn and on Twitter.

 I couldn’t understand the use-case you tried out.
 Anyway, most bus operators do not allow booking from opposite sex to sit next to each other; unless it’s in the same transaction. (i.e. you are booking 2 seats – a male & female).